 As we have seen throughout this book, sustainability encompasses the entire organization.
 Sustainability is deeply integrated throughout all activities, functions, operations, and business activities.
-Sustainability should also be deeply embedded in the company's core competencies [4] and contribute to a strong competitive position for the company.
+Sustainability should also be deeply embedded in the company's core competenciesHamel and Prahalad (1990). and contribute to a strong competitive position for the company.
 That is, your business must develop strengths, competencies, and expertise in a way that sets it apart from its competitors (which makes the business unique, one-of-a-kind, and different) and that produces a result that is valued by customers.
-[5] The business must develop a skill set that promotes its core competencies and strengthens its competitive position so that the business becomes known as the place to patronize for those who seek out that particular core competence.
+Hamel and Prahalad (1990).
+The business must develop a skill set that promotes its core competencies and strengthens its competitive position so that the business becomes known as the place to patronize for those who seek out that particular core competence.